nodejs/node/doc/api/modules.markdown

 `require('./some-library')` would attempt to load `./some-library/lib/some-library.js`.

-This is the extent of Node's awareness of package.json files.
+This is the extent of Node’s awareness of package.json files.

 If there is no package.json file present in the directory, then node will attempt to load an `index.js` or `index.node` file out of that